zRafaF/PanoLASER/README.md

 This project uses a locked fork of PanoVGGT as a submodule (commit `1857537`).

 ## ⚙️ Installation & Setup

-We use [`uv`](https://docs.astral.sh/uv/) for deterministic, lightning-fast project and dependency management.
+We use [`uv`](https://docs.astral.sh/uv/) for deterministic, lightning-fast project and dependency management.~

+### 0. Machine requirements

+nvblox requires an NVIDIA GPU with CUDA support.
+In cuda 12.8

 ### 1. Clone the Repository
 Because this project relies on a submodule, ensure you clone recursively: